PAPIDAKI/github.io/README.md

 7.Use the imperetive mood in the subject line

 Imperetive mood means 'spoken or written as if giving a command or  instruction'.

-A few exmples
+Each of the seven rules are written in the imperative.
 * Clean your room
 * Close the door

-Each of the seven rules are written in the imperative.
+A properly formed Git commit subject line should always be able to complete the following sentence:

+* If applied,this commit will - your subject line here-

+For exmple:
+* If applied this commit will "Instruct how to write good commit messages"
+* If applied this commit will "Build the index.html page"
+* If applied this commit will "Write the user model "
+* If apploed this commit wll "Write the model for the user"
+* If applied this commit will "Write the view for the user"
+* If applied this commit will "Calculate the sum total for the user model and view"

 ie :
 Summarize changes in around 50 chars or less